Skip to main content

 If you consider transporting Panther to a remote location, we recommend that you keep the wooden box with the UN3481 marking and Class 9 (batteries) symbol.
 You will also need to confirm with your carrier that you are working with dangerous goods.
 For more details, please contact us on support@husarion.com

 Before shipping, disarm Panther by setting all switches to the OFF position and pressing the Emergency Button.
-Also, the Battery charge level should be between 30 - 50%.
+Also, the Battery charge level should be below 30% (35V).
+The tires pressure shall be about 1.5 bar for air transportation and 1 bar for ground/sea transport.

 All helpful documents and links in one place: